European Athletics Championships: All-time medal table

-As of 2022, Andorra, Armenia, Bosnia and Herzegovina, Cyprus, Georgia, Gibraltar, Kosovo, Liechtenstein, Malta, Monaco, North Macedonia and San Marino have yet to win a medal.
+As of 2024, Andorra, Armenia, Bosnia and Herzegovina, Cyprus, Georgia, Gibraltar, Kosovo, Liechtenstein, Malta, Monaco, North Macedonia and San Marino have yet to win a medal.
 Saar competed once in 1954 European Athletics Championships without winning a medal.
+FR Yugoslavia competed twice in 1998 and 2002 European Athletics Championships, also without winning a medal.

 Championship records

 Multiple winners

 Boldface denotes active athletes and highest medal count among all athletes (including these who not included in these tables) per type.

-Discus thrower Sandra Perković of Croatia holds the record for most gold medals at six.
-Marita Koch of East Germany is the only other athlete to have won 6 gold medals, winning the 400 metres and 4 x 400 metres relay double on three occasions between 1978 and 1986.
-French steeple-chaser Mahiedine Mekhissi-Benabbad won six finals at European championships, but was disqualified post-race having won the 2014 men's steeplechase in Zurich for removing his vest in the home straight.
+Discus thrower Sandra Elkasević (Perković) of Croatia holds the record for most gold medals at seven.